mothur/mothur.github.io/_wiki/greengenes-formatted_databases.md

 ---
 The greengenes-based alignment is 7,682 columns wide.
-Because of the poor alignment quality in the variable regions we strongly discourage people from using it for their \"real\" analysis.
+Because of the poor alignment quality in the variable regions we strongly discourage people from using it for their "real" analysis.
 One side effect of this is that [chimera.slayer](chimera.slayer) detects fewer real chimeras when using greengenes-aligned sequences compared to SILVA-aligned sequences.